 Social Blade’s tool for social media competitor performance analysis allows you to compare three accounts per chart for X, YouTube, and Twitch using their free online tool.

 The stats tracked vary by network.
-For X, the comparison focuses on followers, follower growth, and number of Tweets.
+For X, the comparison focuses on followers, follower growth, and number of posts.

 An interesting feature is the ability to look up a competitor’s handle on various social platforms (including Instagram and Facebook) to see the “grade” assigned to them based on their Social Blade Rank.
 It’s based on metrics like number of followers and engagement rate.